heathhenley/heathhenley.github.io/content/posts/notes-from-cryptopals-challenges.md

 ---
-title: "The Cryptopals Challenges"
+title: The Cryptopals Challenges
 date: 2023-12-29T12:58:01-05:00
 draft: false
-description: "Summary and notes about learnings from the Cryptopals Crypto Challenges.
-I'm starting with knowing nothing about cryptography, except that you can see Tux the penguin if you encrypt him with ECB mode lol.
-Going to hopefully push updates as I have time to work through the challenges."
+description: Summary and notes about my learnings from the Cryptopals Crypto Challenges.
+I started knowing nothing about cryptography, except that you can see Tux the penguin if you encrypt him with ECB mode.
+I am pushing updates as I have time to work through the challenges.
+Picking them off one at a time, so this page will be a constant work in progress.
-tags: ["cryptography", "notes", "software", "software-engineering"]
+tags:
+  - cryptography
+  - notes
+  - software
+  - software-engineering
-categories: ["python", "software", "software-engineering", "notes"]
+categories:
-keywords: ["python", "cryptography", "software", "software-engineering" ]
+  - python
+  - software
+  - software-engineering
+  - notes
+keywords:
+  - python
+  - cryptography
+  - software
+  - software-engineering
 mathjax: true
 ---